Sonkovo railway station

-Sonkovo (Сонко́во) is central commodity-passenger railway station of the Moscow branch of the Oktyabrskaya Railway on a joint with Northern Railway, with movement in four directions.
-The station is located in the urban-type settlement of Sonkovo of Tver Oblast, Russia The railway station and locomotive depot have been defining factors of the settlement's development.
+Sonkovo (Сонко́во) is a major freight and passenger railway station of the Moscow Region of the Oktyabrskaya Railway at the junction with the Northern Railway, with rail lines extending in four directions.
+The station is located in the urban-type settlement of Sonkovo of Tver Oblast, Russia The railway station and locomotive depot have played a key role in the development of the settlement.